GTAB ByLaws

 Section 1.1 - Number.

-The officers of the GTAB shall be President, Vice President, Secretary, Treasurer, Parliamentarian, and Communications Officer.
+The officers of the GTAB shall be: President, Vice President, Secretary, Treasurer, Parliamentarian, and Communications Officer.

 Section 1.2 - Term.

-Section 1.3 - Limitation.
+Section 1.3 - Limitations.

-Section 1.4 - Vacancies.
+Section 1.4 - Officer Removal and Resignations

-Section 1.5 - Records.
+Section 1.6 - Records

 Section 1.7 – Student Relationship.

-It is expected that the Executive Board members shall be a legal guardian of at least one current student attending the GT Academy in Pearland Independent School District.
+It is required that each Executive Board Member is a parent or legal guardian of one or more student(s) currently attending the GT Academy in Pearland Independent School District.

 Article VI - Duties Of Offices